 Hear how achieving operational excellence is the #1 catalyst for profit improvement.
-Discover how to incorporate top-down strategic positioning to achieve strategic differentiation and long-term benefits that are sustainable.
+Grass-roots, bottom-up lean and six sigma projects provide benefits and alert the workforce of the possibilities of CI.
+Learn how to incorporate top-down strategic positioning to achieve strategic differentiation and long-term benefits that are sustainable.

-Learn about each step of strategic change and about a complete, proven methodology – starting with why this is important, how to identify strategic core processes and how to gain senior management involvement in the prioritization of the process improvements.
-As the strategic roadmap for the journey to OpEx is developed, learn how to effectively use a new tool – the Value-based Strategic Assessment Tool (VSAT) – will be given.
-The AME Leadership Institute has effectively used this tool to prioritize strategic gaps across the U.S. Then address Strategic OpEx from an industry perspective.
-Hear from an award-winning distributor from the San Diego – Tijuana area to demonstrate how this same methodology and tool kit fundamentally changed its perspective on OpEx.
+Discover each step of strategic change and learn about a complete, proven methodology - why this is important, how to identify strategic core processes and how to gain senior management involvement.
+As the strategic roadmap for the journey to OpEx is developed, a new tool, the value-based strategic assessment tool (VSAT), will be given.
+Then from an industry perspective, an award-winning distributor from the San Diego–Tijuana area will demonstrate how this methodology and tool kit fundamentally changed their perspective on OpEx.
 Representatives of the company will discuss the internalization of this process, the approach they have taken and the results to date.
-Attendees will then use the tools introduced in a case study mode.
+Attendees will use the tools introduced in a case study mode.